 4. Green = Right Turn Signal & Right Brake Light

-Using the Trailer Wiring Diagram and Connector Application Chart below, the 4-Pin connector only has the first 4.
+Please see the Trailer Wiring Diagram and Connector Application Chart below.
+The 4-Pin connector only has the first 4 items listed.
 The rest you can ignore.

 5-Pin Flat Connector